183.631.81 Fundamentals of Human Physiology

 - Learning Objectives:

-- Use their discuss of functional principles at the genetic, cellular and organ levels to describe the concepts of integrated systems physiology in humans
+- Use their discussion of functional principles at the genetic, cellular and organ levels to describe the concepts of integrated systems physiology in humans

 - Apply these basic physiological principles to strategies for the solution of current and emerging relevant environmental health issues